MY Bob Barker

-The MY Bob Barker was a ship owned and operated by the Sea Shepherd Conservation Society, named after American television game show host and animal rights activist Bob Barker, whose donation of $5 million to the society facilitated the purchase of the ship.
+MY Bob Barker was a ship owned and operated by the Sea Shepherd Conservation Society, named after the American television game show host and animal rights activist Bob Barker, whose donation of $5 million to the society facilitated the purchase of the ship.
 She began operating for the group in late 2009 / early 2010 in its campaign against whaling by Japanese fisheries.
 In October 2010, Sea Shepherd stated that Bob Barker had completed a major refit in Hobart, Tasmania.
-Hobart is now the ship's honorary home port.
+Hobart became the ship's honorary home port in 2014.